 - Demand response strategies often need to be active for specified lengths of time from minutes to hours.
 You may want to include only energy reduction measures your operations can tolerate during that time.
 In some cases, you may be making a decision that will impact your ability to conduct business as usual.
 It’s critical to understand the economic tradeoffs to make the right decision on demand response participation.

 Interested in finding out if a demand response program is a good fit for your organization?
-Contact a Usource energy advisor today to help evaluate whether demand response is a good option for reducing your electric costs.
+Usource energy advisors can help you evaluate whether demand response is a good option for reducing your electric costs.